Your cookie preferences

 Unfortunately, if you cancel your contract, you’ll probably have to pay an early termination fee.

-This applies to price rises, too, as most networks include them in their T&Cs, meaning you won't be able to cancel early for free due to the increase.
+This applies to price rises, too, as most networks include them in their T&Cs.
+Due to the increase, you won't be able to cancel early for free.

-Typically, this early exit fee will mean paying off the remainder of your contract in one lump sum, which is a lot to cough up in one go, particularly if you then want to splash on a newer handset.
+Typically, this early exit fee means paying off the remainder of your contract in one lump sum, which is a lot to cough up in one go, particularly if you then want to splash out on a newer handset.

 Alternatives to cancelling your contract early